Vermont Craft Brewing Pioneer Greg Noonan Passes Away

 The background on Greg in this post was shared by Debbie Cerda, be sure to subscribe to her blog.

-2 Responses to “Vermont Craft Brewing Pioneer Greg Noonan Passes Away”
+6 thoughts on “Vermont Craft Brewing Pioneer Greg Noonan Passes Away”

-Very nice tribute.
+1. Very nice tribute.
 While I didn’t know of him, Greg Noonan sounds like a genuinely nice guy and someone who will be missed.
 My thoughts are with his family and friends.

 Leave a Reply